spiritofjon/lynx/README.md

+# Modified by spiritofjon
+This theme has been personalized to my personal tastes.
+As such I recommend getting the original upstream version or at a minimum checking out the changes I've made by reading the commit logs.

+* * *
+* * *

 # Lynx

 Lynx is designed to be a simple links page powered by [Hugo](https://gohugo.io).
 It's built using Tailwind CSS and inspired by services like LinkTree.